Matt27631/Engineering-Up-Portfolio-Matthew/index.md

 [![Matt's final milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1701816321/video_to_markdown/images/youtube--UbftKko4MUk-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=UbftKko4MUk "Matt's final milestone")

-During my final milestone I talk about how I made my car work with music.
-This was done by using an active buzzer and also wring the buzzer to ground to give power and to pin 1.
-With my car playing music now it also can drive with the remote seen in the 2nd milestone.
+During my final milestone, I discussed how I made my car work with music.
+This was accomplished by using an active buzzer and wiring the buzzer to the ground to provide power, and to pin 1.
+Now, my car can not only play music but also drive with the remote, as seen in the 2nd milestone.
 The code used can be found [here](https://github.com/Matt27631/Engineering-Up-Portfolio-Matthew/blob/gh-pages/Finished_code.ino.ino).

 # Second Milestone
 [![Matt's milestone #2](https://res.cloudinary.com/marcomontalbano/image/upload/v1701810204/video_to_markdown/images/youtube--za6KkP-nZbI-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=za6KkP-nZbI "Matt's milestone #2")

-My second milestone was about how I got my car working with a remote control and able to move in all directions.
-This was done with arduino code and it was able to function fastly with IR sensor recieving signals.
+In my second milestone, I successfully programmed my car to operate with a remote control, enabling it to move in all directions.
+This was achieved through the use of Arduino code.
+The car's swift response to commands was made possible by an Infrared (IR) sensor, which efficiently received signals from the remote control.
+This milestone not only demonstrated the car's mobility but also showcased the effective integration of hardware and software in a real-time control system.

 # First Milestone
   [![First milesone](https://res.cloudinary.com/marcomontalbano/image/upload/v1700176957/video_to_markdown/images/youtube--g0w78VwypAE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=g0w78VwypAE "First milesone")